How we handle complaints

 PO Box 538

 Melbourne VIC 8007

 National Relay Service: TTY users phone 1800 555 677 then ask for 1800 466 865

 Fax: 03 8623 2100

-If you’re not satisfied with our first response, you can escalate your case within PTV to have it assessed.
+If you’re not satisfied with our first response, you can have your feedback reviewed by a case manager within PTV.

 We'll discuss your complaint with you and the relevant organisation, and try to reach an agreement that satisfies everyone.

-You can escalate feedback at PTV online, by phone, in person or by post.
+You can request to have your feedback reviewed online, by phone, in person or by post.